|And did you get what

 Tattoos on the Heart; The Power of Boundless Compassion by Father Greg Boyle

 Syndicated from Sue Cochrane's blog, The Movement of Healing.
 Sue Cochrane served for 18 years as a Family Court Judge in Minnesota, until she was diagnosed with terminal cancer.
-She blogs at The Movement of Healing, the focus of which, is “on positive, uplifting and inspiring people, ideas and stories.”
+Her blog The Movement of Healing focuses “on positive, uplifting and inspiring people, ideas and stories.”

 Search by keyword: